amoudgl/celo/algoperf/README.md

 ## Run

 We provide submission files for Celo, Celo-Adam (variant of Celo that uses Adam update rule instead of learned MLP update) and VeLO as example scripts for AlgoPerf evaluation in `submissions/` directory.
 All the submission scripts are roughly the same except `init_optimizer_state` method that loads and builds pretrained optimizer object.
-Other (or new!) learned optimizers can be evaluating by simply modifying the `init_optimizer_state` method of any of these submission files while keeping rest of the code as it is.
-Make sure that optimizer checkpoint is correct in their corresponding submission directory.
+Other (or new!) learned optimizers can be evaluated by simply modifying the `init_optimizer_state` method in any of these submission files while keeping rest of the code as it is.
+Make sure that the learned optimizer checkpoint is correct and located in the corresponding submission directory.

-To run a learned optimizer on AlgoPerf, first clone [algorithmic-efficiency]() and copy the respective optimizer directory (say `celo`) in their `submissions` directory:
+To run a learned optimizer on AlgoPerf, first clone [algorithmic-efficiency](https://github.com/mlcommons/algorithmic-efficiency/) and copy the respective optimizer directory (say `submissions/celo_adam`) in algorithmic-efficiency `submissions` directory:
 ```
 git clone git@github.com:mlcommons/algorithmic-efficiency.git
 cd algorithmic-efficiency
 cp -r /path/to/celo/algoperf/submissions/celo_adam submissions/
 ```

 We provide example commands below for each task in AlgoPerf to test learned optimizers. `max_global_steps` argument for each workload is picked from the prize qualification baseline which was used for tuning.
-In AlgoPerf self-tuning track competition, 3x of this value is used to give more time to algorithms to hit the targets.
+In AlgoPerf self-tuning competition track, 3x of this value is used to give more time to self-tuning algorithms to hit the targets.

 The commands below should be run from algorithmic-efficiency directory and following flags should be modified as per the use case:
 - `--submission_path` -- path to optimizer being evaluated